codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/README.md

-# Chapter 1: Create a repository for your course work
+# Chapter 1: Using VS Code and creating a repository for your course work

 ## Objectives

+* Practice with VS Code
 * Practice with markdown files
-* Practice with VS Code
 * Install VS Code extensions
 * Create new local repository used during class
 * Commit changes